InvadingOctopus/octopuskit/Documentation/Coding Conventions & Design Decisions.md

 - `for each x in y` may be cleaner and self-explanatory compared to `y.forEach { x in ... }` or `$0.z` in most cases.

-- In subclasses, try to prefix properties with `super.` or `self.` if there might be any ambiguity at the use site about where the property is defined.
+- In subclasses, try to prefix properties with `super.` or `self.` if there might be any ambiguity at the point of use about where the property is defined.

     - A strict convention may be adopted in the future to always write `self.` except for identifiers that are local to the method etc.